camilleecu/Earnings-Call-Intelligence-Agent/README.md

     └── llm_evaluation.ipynb        # LLM/RAG answer evaluation
 ```

-## Limitations

-This project is a draft implementation and may still have limitations such as:

-- incomplete transcript coverage,
-- dependence on retrieval quality,
-- limited evaluation data,
-- and possible formatting differences across transcript sources.

-The final version should document these limitations clearly.

 ## Future Work

 Potential next steps include:

-- improving retrieval with better chunking or reranking,
-- adding filters for ticker, year, and quarter,
 - expanding evaluation metrics,
 - improving citation display in the UI,
 - and refining monitoring dashboards.